 The Urban Development Bill is the second piece of legislation designed to enable Kāinga Ora – Homes and Communities (Kāinga Ora) to transform our urban areas and create sustainable, inclusive and thriving communities.

-National Policy Statement on Urban Development Capacity
+National Policy Statement on Urban Development

-Proposed National Policy Statement on Urban Development
+The NPS-UD replaced the National Policy Statement on Urban Development Capacity on 20 August 2020.

 Urban Growth Agenda